So, your goldfish is turning white and losing color. This may be a cause for concern and it might not. It really depends on the situation.

 Another reason why your goldfish may be changing color is simply due to genetics.
 In many cases, the coloration of goldfish depends on genetics.

-Therefore, if your goldfish is turning white or losing pigmentation due to genetics, there is really nothing that you can do to change this.
+Therefore, if your goldfish has changed color or losing pigmentation due to genetics, there is really nothing that you can do to change this.

 If you are not feeding your goldfish an adequate diet, it may very well be the cause of said color loss.